Basic Information for Duke students Interested in Business School

 Because the subjective factors are important, recommendations can be significant if they are perceptive, identify strengths as well as weaknesses, and are well written.
 Letters are generally required from employers where there has been significant work experience.

-The GMAT may be taken in the spring or summer after the junior year or the fall of the senior year if applying to schools during the senior year.
+The GMAT/GRE should be taken anytime after the junior year but before graduation.
 Students, in general, seem to perform better after the junior year.
 Since there is no reason to take it before this time, prospective applicants should not plan to take it earlier.
-The junior year can be spent becoming familiar with the GMAT.
+The junior year can be spent becoming familiar with the GMAT/GRE.
 Good, quality study is a necessity.
-One advantage to taking the GMAT before leaving Duke is that you will still be in "student mode" and perhaps feel less anxiety about the GMAT than a student who has been away from the classroom for a couple of years.
+One advantage to taking the GMAT/GRE before leaving Duke is that you will still be in "student mode" and perhaps feel less anxiety about the GMAT/GRE than a student who has been away from the classroom for a couple of years.
 Test scores are reported for a five-year period and are, in most cases, accepted by schools during that time.

-During the last decade, there has been an increase in the number of business schools preferring that applicants have full-time work experience.
+Business schools generally require some full-time work experience before applying.
 Not only is it of value to the applicant in terms of admission, but work experience also makes the business school experience itself more meaningful.
-Schools usually like to see two years of experience though some are now asking for three to four years.
+Schools usually like to see a minimum of two years of experience though some may want more.